 Doesn’t really seem to make any sense, does it?
 Also, let’s keep in mind that this is what he would be doing if the diagonal edge is the very top of the building.
 It couldn’t be the middle of the building, because we don’t see the rest of the building sticking up behind him.
 If it’s not the very top of the building, I suppose it could be part of the building that sticks out from the rest, and everything above the part of the building he is sliding on obstructs everything that extends higher above it.
 If that’s the case, the profile of the building would look like this:

 Yes, this means that, given the composition of the background, combined with what’s going on in the foreground, it’s entirely possible that this individual is somehow effortlessly clinging, upside-down, to the sheer surface of the building, with more lateral motion than there are gravitational forces being exerted upon him.
 Is that the only answer?
 No, not at all!
 What else could all of this shit add up to?
-Oh, I don’t know, maybe EVERY FUCKING PERSON INVOLVED IN THIS PIECE OF SHIT MOVIE BEING MADE GAVE ABSOLUTELY ZERO FUCKS ABOUT HOW IT WAS MARKETED, AS LONG AS YOU HAD THE GUY FROM TWILIGHT DOING SOMETHING EXCITING IN THE FOREGROUND.
-I mean, I recognize the image in the foreground, since it’s from the trailer, and I understand that in the trailer he’s NOT defying gravity, so it seems someone just cropped, copied, and pasted that image on top of the Google results for “shiny buildings and a helicopter”.
-God fucking dammit.
+Oh, I don’t know, maybe EVERY FUCKING PERSON INVOLVED IN THIS PIECE OF SHIT MOVIE GAVE ABSOLUTELY ZERO FUCKS ABOUT HOW IT WAS MARKETED, AS LONG AS YOU HAD THE GUY FROM TWILIGHT DOING SOMETHING EXCITING IN THE FOREGROUND.
+I mean, I recognize the image in the foreground, since it’s from the trailer, and I understand that in the trailer he’s NOT defying gravity, so it seems someone just cropped, copied, and pasted that image on top of the Google results for “shiny buildings and a helicopter.”
+God-fucking-dammit.
 Why does this shit piss me off so much?
-Probably because the person responsible got paid more money for creating this one image, that negates both physics and artistic perception, than I will in a whole month.
-Hopefully this lackadaisical approach to poster making will convince everyone in the world to see anything other than this movie.
+Probably because the person responsible got paid more money for creating this one image, which negates both physics and artistic perception, than I will in a whole month.
+Hopefully, this lackadaisical approach to poster-making will convince everyone in the world to see anything other than this movie.